CDRT/docs/bios/settings/thinkcenter/ata_drive_setup.md

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 | SATAController | setting_values | yes_no | amd_intel |

-> **Note**.
-If the "SATA Controller" is set to "Disabled", then “Configure SATA as” and "SATA Drive #" will be hidden.
+**Note**: If the "SATA Controller" is set to "Disabled", then “Configure SATA as” and "SATA Drive #" will be hidden.
 </details>

 <details><summary>SATA DRIVE #</summary>